autogluon/autogluon/docs/api/autogluon.scheduler.rst

 .. admonition:: Example

-   Define a dummy training function with searchable spaces:
+   Define a toy training function with searchable spaces:

    >>> import numpy as np
    >>> import autogluon as ag